Cobweb (2023 American film): Plot

-Peter unlocks a hidden door behind the grandfather clock in their parents' bedroom.
-Sarah finally crawls out, revealing herself to be a grotesque, disfigured being.
-After capturing her brother, Sarah explains that she was born severely deformed, causing her to look like a monster.
-Terrified by her appearance, their parents locked her away and she was forced to live a wretched, feral existence in the dark.
-She reveals that she has been manipulating Peter into taking revenge on their parents for locking her away.
+Peter is still hiding under the bed.
+Sarah crawls on the bed, and explains that she was born severely deformed, causing her to look like a monster.
+Terrified by her appearance, their parents locked her away and she was forced to live a wretched, feral existence in the dark, learning to crawl on the walls and hunt at extreme speeds.

+She reveals that she has been manipulating Peter into taking revenge on their parents for locking her away and has resented him for being able to live the normal life she had been denied.
+After this explanation, Sarah captures her brother, and locks him behind the door in the wall.